Kamalesh3112/Abstract-summarization-using-natural-language-processing/README.md

 - Tranformers is used in this project as a Natural Language Processing framework.

-Packages used under transformer module are PyYAML , hugging face , tokenizers and sacremoses .
+- Packages used under transformer module are PyYAML , hugging face , tokenizers and sacremoses .

-Functions used are pipelines and os.
+- Functions used are pipelines and os.

-Technoology used is natural language processing.
+- Technoology used is natural language processing and Data Science